 “Let me tell you something you are obviously as yet unprepared to incorporate among the few and scattered synapse of your simian superiority,” Bridget Olglaive said.

 I could see this was not going to be pleasant.
 Bridget Olglaive’s lectures were seldom pleasant, but always bit to the core.
 We went to them with fear and yearning.
+And this was impromptu.
+Bridget was always cut closest when she was impromptu.

 Bridget was not exactly a beautiful woman, harsh black brows, ice blue eyes, thick jaw and short, stout workman’s neck.
 Nor did she cultivate beautiful—cut her hair short, no rouge, no lipstick, a wool dress-suit, sometimes a tie.
 But you noticed her anyway.
 Noticed in the way you noticed a rattlesnake or alligator or a yellow cactus flower.
-And you were fascinated with that; and there was the deadliness of getting too close and your fascination with that, too.
+And we were fascinated with that; and there was the deadliness of getting too close and we were fascinated with that, too.
 This un-exclusive fascination was the killer.
-There was the natural flare of very alive in her dark brows and fierce blue eyes that took possession of all and every that came within her orbit.
+There was the natural flare of very alive in her dark brows and fierce blue eyes which took possession of all and every that came within her orbit.
 Despite her aggressive plainness, I have never met a person who knew her—man, woman or whatever—who did not want to become her lover.
 And I do not mean lover in the sense of quicky over the desk or one night stand.
 But lover in the sense of slipping from the safety of the distant traverse of her gravity to flare a like a lost satellite into the scorch of her atmosphere.

 Now that her notice was achieved, I knew the seriousness of my miscalculation.